Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Looking at the 72 games he has played this year, he's hit a long ball in seven of them (9.7%), and in 3.1% of his trips to the plate.
+- Looking at the 73 games he has played this year, he's went deep in seven of them (9.6%), and in 3% of his trips to the dish.

-- Arias has picked up an RBI in 12.5% of his games this year, with more than one RBI in 6.9% of his games.
+- In 12.3% of his games this season, Arias has notched at least one RBI.
+In five of those games (6.8%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.